tinne26/ggfnt/specification.md

-HorzInterspacing uint8 // default horz spacing between glyphs. typically one or zero VertInterspacing uint8 // if no VertLayout, just leave to 0 LineGap uint8 // suggested line gap for the font
+HorzInterspacing uint8 // default horz spacing between glyphs. typically one or zero VertInterspacing uint8 // if no VertLayout, just leave to 0 LineGap uint8 // suggested line gap for the font VertLineWidth uint8 // must be zero if no VertLayout is used VertLineGap uint8 // must be zero if no VertLayout is used
 ```

 NumGlyphs includes only the number of glyphs with actual graphical data (no control glyph indices).